cncf/tag-contributor-strategy/governance/reviews/sandbox.md

 Sometimes projects have no roadmap, or the link they supply does not qualify as a roadmap, in which case you'll say:

 ```
-* The project has no roadmap yet
+* The project has no roadmap yet.
 ```

 ### Maintainers